-Most recently Steven has been involved with Mycenae House reach out projects in London and has engaged with the community by developing pop-up performances as an artistic response to the conversations that he had with the community.
+Most recently Steven has been involved with Mycenae House reach out projects in South East London and has engaged with the community by developing pop-up performances as an artistic response to the conversations that he had with the community.

 5 November 8 pm

 12 December 7 pm

 Attention!
 Tea, tea, beautiful tea!
 Or tea, tea, magical tea or tea, tea, emergency tea...
 Are you a green tea lover?
 Whether you're a tea lover or not, I would like to know how many of you drink green tea today?